Regional Development

 CHEC's partnership with the WCG is coordinated by the Joint Task Team (JTT), co-chaired by Dr Hildegard Fast in the Department of the Premier and Mr Mawethu Nyakatya of Stellenbosch University.
 The JTT consists of a representative from each of the universities, the CHEC CEO and representatives from relevant provincial departments.

-Meetings are held every six weeks and include discussions on the government’s Vision-Inspired Priorities (find out more), the research grants and other partnership events (such as workshops, projects and roundtables).
+Meetings are held every six weeks and include discussions on the government's Vision-Inspired Priorities, the research grants and other partnership events (such as workshops, projects and roundtables).

 The Innovation Grants and Annual Research Grants